SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 1. Buckets must have globally unique name
 2. Max size of a file in S3 is 5 TB.
 If size is more than 100 MB then multi-part upload should be used.
 It is must for file size > 5 GB
 3. Read after Write consistency for PUTs of new objects.
-Eventual consistency for DELETEs and PUTs of existing objects
+Eventual consistency for DELETEs and PUTs of existing objects.
+GET after PUT returns code 200 except the situation where one had performed a GET before the PUT to check if the object existed.
 4. S3 storage tiers -
-      a. s3 standard - general purpose - 99.99% availability
+      a. s3 standard - general purpose - 99.99% availability.
+Durability is 11'9.
+Data is replicated in 3 AZs.
-      b. s3 standard - Infrequently access (IA) - monthly access - 99.9% availability
+      b. s3 standard - Infrequently access (IA) - monthly access - 99.9% availability.
+There is a charge when the data is accessed.
-      c. s3 one zone - Infrequently access - less durability - 99.5% avilability
+      c. s3 one zone - Infrequently access - less durability - 99.5% avilability.
+Cost is lower than s3 IA.
-      d. s3 intelligent tiering (new!) - data automatically moves to right tier based on usage
+      d. s3 intelligent tiering (new!) - data automatically moves to right tier based on usage.
+99.9% availability.
       e.
 Amazon glacier - archived data - Each item is called Archive; the archives are stored in vaults.
+The size of each archive can be upto 40TB.
+      f. s3 RRS - Reduced Redundancy Storage.
+This tier has less durability.
+   Storage class can be selected at the time of file upload.
 5. Glacier data retrieval -
       a. expedited - 1-5 min
       b. standard - 3-5 hours